FinalRX/passgen/README.md

 ### Installation

-move all fiels in to the System32 Folder
+Move all files into the System32 folder
 ![redme](images/redme.png)

-open cmd
+open CMD

 ## Commands